 Although four of the reptiles on this list are not native to North America, they are probably here to stay and are impressive creatures.

-We are going to countdown the 10 largest reptiles in North America based on a few different factors.
-Read on to learn about the biggest reptiles in North America!
+We will count down the ten most giant reptiles in North America based on several factors.
+Read on to learn about the enormous reptiles in North America!

 10. Bolson Tortoise

 The Bolson tortoise is the largest in North America.
-Their shells can reach almost two feet, and they can weigh nearly 40 pounds.
+Their shells can reach almost two feet and weigh nearly 40 pounds.
 They are critically endangered, and their numbers continue to decline.

 9. Eastern Indigo Snake